Can Running On A Treadmill Cause Injuries? (9 Tips)

 Falling off and other accidents on a treadmill

 Yes falling off.
 There are an average of 3 deaths per year from falling off a treadmill and countless injuries.
 When you run outside you can "switch off" and enjoy your run without concentrating too much.
 Let's face it, that's one of the joys of running outside.
 However, this should be avoided on a treadmill.

 Treadmill running requires a degree of staying in the moment.
 It's easy for your mind to wander and so does your stride.
 The next thing you know you've veered to the edge of the running surface.
 This can especially occur if you're watching TV or if you look around you.
 Maybe your in the gym and you hear a loud noise.
 The temptation is to see what it was but that's the very moment you could fall off.

 The US Consumer Product Safety Commission says there are 62,000 injuries caused by treadmills and 24,000 had to go to the emergency room.
 The problem is the belt keeps moving when you fall off and your catapulted into whatever is behind you.
 The intensity of the treadmill speed can cause grazes on various body parts that come into contact with the running surface.

-Considering there are around 50 million treadmill users in the US annually the proportion of injuries are very small.
-But care still needs to be taken not to add yourself to the list.
+Considering there are around 50 million treadmill users the proportion of accidents are very small.
+But care still needs to be taken not to add yourself to the statistics of people hurt.
 There are a few ways to prevent this and we've compiled a list here.